+1. Individual-

-- 1. Individual- - Intra Individual- Understanding human behaviour i.e. how and why an individual behaves and to understand the factors affecting human behaviour - Inter Individual- To understand the working relationships, role analysis and transaction analysis of individual with others.
+- Intra Individual- Understanding human behaviour i.e. how and why an individual behaves and to understand the factors affecting human behaviour - Inter Individual- To understand the working relationships, role analysis and transaction analysis of individual with others.

+2. Group

-- 2. Group - Intra Group understand the group pressure on individuals, influence of group norms on individuals, communication process in organization. - Inter Group Relationship between groups, achievement of group objectives and group objectives.,
+- Intra Group understand the group pressure on individuals, influence of group norms on individuals, communication process in organization. - Inter Group Relationship between groups, achievement of group objectives and group objectives., standards and concepts for future, Scientific and rational approach to Human Behaviour.

-3.Organization:
+3. Organization:

-- Intra- Organization- use of human power in organizations, leadership qualities, munication in organization. - Inter -Organization- organization change, external relationships, Development standards and concepts for future, Scientific and rational approach to Human Behavior.
+- Intra- Organization- use of human power in organizations, leadership qualities, communication in organization. - Inter -Organization- organization change, external relationships, Development

-Disciplines contributing to Organizational Behavior
+Disciplines contributing to Organisational Behaviour

 - 1. Sociology: It is the study of people in relation to their fellow human beings, The field of sociology has made valuable contributions in the study of group of individuals, group dynamics, formation of groups, communication, formal and informal organizations etc., - 2.
 Anthropology: It is the study of societies to learn about human beings and their activities.
-It helps us to understand values, attitudes and behavior between people in different regions and organizations. - 3.
+It helps us to understand values, attitudes and behaviour between people in different regions and organizations. - 3.
 Economics: It is the science that deals with the production, distribution, and consumption of goods and services, or the material welfare of humankind. - 4.
-History: It is the study of the origin and evolution of mankind.
-It help us to understand the behavior of people and their origins - 5.
-Political science: It helps us to study the current political and legal scenario and the role of the study of human behavior under the current situations.
+History: It is the study of the origin and evolution of man kind.
+It help us to understand the behaviour of people and their origins - 5.
+Political science: It helps us to study the current political and legal scenario and the role of the study of human behaviour under the current situations